Administrative Procedure 430

 - Each principal shall review with their respective staff a list of Admin Procedures, provided by the Superintendent, at the first staff meeting of the year.

-- Specifically, the School Act outlines the following responsibilities for the Principal:
+- Specifically, the Education Act outlines the following responsibilities for the Principal:

 - Provide instructional leadership in the school.